 The Lords now plays a role in two areas:-

-- The Liberal Democrats, who were not party to the Salisbury-Addison Convention, have questioned whether it is still relevant when, in a multi-party system and with lower general election turnouts, Governments are achieving a Commons majority with the support of only about 25% of the electorate.
+- During the Coalition Government, The Liberal Democrats, who were not party to the Salisbury-Addison Convention, questioned whether it was still relevant when, in a multi-party system and with lower general election turnouts, Governments are achieving a Commons majority with the support of only about 25% of the electorate.

 - There was considerable opposition in the Lords to the Coalition Government’s Health and Social Care Bill, whose details had not been in its manifesto.
 David Owen proposed, in a breach of the Salisbury-Addison convention, an amendment to delay the implementation of the Bill to allow the Government to rethink thus delaying legislation and only narrowly lost.